 Our top festival picks during this period are New Year’s (which is of course in January!), October’s Jida Festival and December’s Arashiyama Hanatouro.

-The Best Time for Sightseeing and Outdoor Activities
+The Best Time for Sightseeing and Outdoor Activities in Kyoto

 If you want to avoid crowds, you should visit during the September-February period.
 This is the best time for relaxing sightseeing.
 You won’t see the cherry blossoms, but you will see more of the sights.